TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 ::::

 Now have a look again at the derivation at the end of the previous subsection.
 We worked our way downwards through the rows to create zeros in the first columns, while keeping in mind that we did not change the solution set of the corresponding linear system.
 The process is called **row reduction**.
-The end point, from which we could start building the solution by back substitution, was an augmented matrix in echelon form!
+The end point, from which we could start building the solution by backward substitution, was an augmented matrix in echelon form!

 ::::{prf:definition}
 :label: Dfn:LinSystems:RowOperations